Skip to Main Content

 Debt-to-income (DTI) ratio maximum 45% 45%

-Both types of properties are riskier prospects for lenders.
-That’s because if you were in a financial bind, you’d likely prioritize paying the mortgage on your primary home versus a second or investment property.
+While the requirements differ, both types of properties share one big trait: Both are riskier prospects for lenders than a primary residence.
+That’s because if you were in a financial bind, you’d likely prioritize paying the mortgage on your main home versus a second or investment property.

 Due to this added risk, lenders tend to require higher credit scores and down payments on investment property and second home mortgages.
-For instance, Chase and Navy Federal Credit Union both require a 15 percent down payment for an investment property.
+For instance, Chase and Navy Federal Credit Union both require a 15 percent down payment for an investment property — in contrast to 3 percent for conventional loans.

 Second home vs. investment property tax implications

-There are some tax rules to keep in mind when considering a second home vs. investment property loan.
+There are some tax rules to keep in mind when considering a vacation home vs an investment property loan.

 Second home tax rules

-• Mortgage interest is tax-deductible if it falls within the $750,000 total debt limit
+• Mortgage interest alone is tax deductible, up to the $750,000 total debt limit

-• Cannot rent out your property for more than 14 days per year to deduct mortgage interest
+• Cannot rent out your property for more than 14 days per year in order to deduct mortgage interest

 Investment property tax rules

-Homeowners enjoy the ability to deduct mortgage interest, but Pepper points out that this can get a bit tricky if you own a second home, due to the $750,000 total debt limit for interest deductions.
-Essentially, if you have more than $750,000 in mortgage debt between the two (or more) properties, you’ve maxed out the amount you can use to deduct interest.
+Homeowners can deduct mortgage interest, but Pepper points out that this can get tricky if you own a second home, due to the $750,000 total loan limit for interest deductions.
+If you have more than $750,000 in mortgage debt between the two (or more) properties, you’ve maxed out the amount you can use to deduct interest.

 However, “interest on a mortgage related to an investment property is fully deductible on [Form 1040] Schedule E for a taxpayer and can therefore be used to offset any income generated from the property,” says Pepper.
 “Investment property owners can use depreciation to their advantage, as well.“

-Pepper notes that this deduction isn’t a permanent write-off, “as the amount of depreciation taken will reduce the basis in the house.
+This deduction isn’t permanent, “as the amount of depreciation taken will reduce the basis in the house.
 When the taxpayer goes to sell, they may end up with a larger tax gain that year.”
-This gain, known as depreciation recapture, is taxed at higher rates than traditional long-term capital gains.
+This gain is depreciation recapture, and is taxed at higher rates than traditional long-term capital gains.

 For more on the tax implications of second homes and investment properties so that you can calculate your eligibility for tax deductions, review IRS Publication 936 and Publication 527.